nidhiknayak/nidhiknayak/README.md

 ### 👩‍💻 ABOUT ME

-༘⋆🎓 I'm a Computer Science undergraduate from MVJ College of Engineering (2021–2025), currently pursuing my Master’s in Computer Science & Engineering at PES University.
+I'm currently pursuing my Master’s in Computer Science & Engineeringwith a specialization in Machine Intelligence at PES University.
-༘⋆🌱 I'm currently building AI-integrated platforms and no-code tools.
-༘⋆🚀 Passionate about developer tooling, agentic AI, and automation systems.
-༘⋆💬 Always open to interesting internships, hackathons, and collaborations!

 <p align="center">:･ﾟ✧:･.☽˚｡･ﾟ✧:･.:</p>